Introductory awareness of health and safety in health, social care and children’s and young people’s settings

 Topic Overview

-The OCNLR Level 1 Certificate in Introduction to Health, Social Care and Children's and Young People's Settings provides a foundational understanding of the principles and practices within health and social care, as well as early years settings.
-This qualification is designed for students who are new to the sector, offering a broad introduction to key topics such as communication, equality and inclusion, safeguarding, and the importance of working in partnership.
-It is a vocationally-related qualification, meaning it combines theoretical knowledge with practical application, preparing learners for further study or entry-level roles in care environments.
+The OCNLR Level 1 Award in Introduction to Health, Social Care and Children's and Young People's Settings provides a foundational understanding of the key principles and practices within health and social care.
+This qualification is designed for students who are new to the sector, offering an accessible entry point into careers such as care assistant, support worker, or early years practitioner.
+The course covers essential topics including communication, equality and inclusion, safeguarding, and the importance of working in partnership, all within the context of UK legislation and regulatory frameworks.

 Key Concepts